 Quicker and easier to make than traditional yeast buns, Dan Lepard's Easter cupcakes have a rich ginger and spice flavour.

-Line the pockets of a muffin tray with muffin cases or paper wraps, and preheat the oven to 180C/350F/Gas 4.
+Line the holes of a muffin tin with muffin cases or paper wraps, and preheat the oven to 180C/160C Fan/Gas 4.

 Three-quarter fill each muffin paper with spoonfuls of the mixture and bake for about 25 minutes, or until a skewer poked in comes out almost clean.

-Make the syrup by boiling the sugar with the water in a small pan until dissolved, then leave to liquid to cool.
+Make the syrup by boiling the sugar with 25ml/1fl oz water in a small saucepan until dissolved, then leave the liquid to cool.
 Brush it over the warm cupcakes.